-The Zanaga Project operates HSEC management systems to practice management systems that conform to the overall Glencore group's framework.
-The system is risk based to address all aspects of the Project's activities and includes regular reporting of developments and progress to ensure that management is able to monitor performance.
+The Zanaga Project operates HSEC and Human Rights procedures to practice management systems that conform to the overall Glencore group's framework.
+The system is risk-based to address all aspects of the Project's activities and includes regular reporting of developments and progress to ensure that management is able to monitor performance.

 A quarterly report is produced by the management team for the Project's managers, the shareholders of Jumelles and the RoC's state representatives.
-This details the Project's activities and incorporates information about its environmental, health and safety performance as well as details of local stakeholder and community engagement activities.
+This details the Project's activities and incorporates information about its environmental, health, safety and community performance as well as details of local stakeholder and community engagement activities.